List of commercial failures in computing: Macintosh Portable (1989–1991)

 The Macintosh Portable is the first battery-powered Macintosh and Apple Computer's first portable computer, released in 1989 and featuring 1 MB of static random-access memory, a 16 MHz Motorola 68HC000, a black-and-white active matrix LCD display, a floppy disk drive, an SCSI mode allowing the unit to be used as a hard drive, and a removable trackball device.
 It weighed 16 lb and measured up to 4 in thick, with lead-acid batteries contributing to the bulk of the weight.
 Reviews of the Portable were mixed, which tended to praise the LCD display, considered state-of-the-art technology at the time, but criticize the weight, size, and its high price, which ranged from $5,700 to over $7,000 depending on which features were included.
-In comparison, a DOS-running portable could weigh less than 10 lb and cost under $3,000, and portables from Poqet and Atari—coincidentally released almost concurrently with the Macintosh Portable—would weigh under 2 lb and fit inside a coat pocket.
+In comparison, an MS-DOS-running portable could weigh less than 10 lb and cost under $3,000, and portables from Poqet and Atari Corporation—released almost concurrently with the Macintosh Portable—weighed under 2 lb and fit inside a coat pocket.
 One analyst, David Cearly of Gartner Group, said, "One can only wonder how many people are willing to pay $8,000 for what essentially is a second computer."
 The editor of a personal computer newsletter in New York, Richard Shaffer, wrote, "This machine would have been OK 12 months or 18 months ago.
 But not today."

 According to Tom Thompson of Byte, for the two years it was on the market, the Portable was the butt of jokes due to its size and weight compared to DOS portables.
 Sales of the Portable proved disappointing, with only 10,000 units sold in the first quarter of its availability, short of Apple's projection of 50,000 units in the first year, and the computer was superseded by three models of the PowerBook.
 The Portable has been ranked No. 17 of PC Worlds list of "The 25 Worst Tech Products of All Time" and No. 14 on Maximum PCs list of "The 16 Worst Failed Computers of All Time".
 Complex placed it No. 29 on its list of "The 50 Worst Fails In Tech History", and the Spanish magazine Computer Hoy also listed the Portable as the 4th worst computer, with both publications citing the weight, cost, and poor battery life and the latter calling it ugly.